Cooper Union Counseling Services

 Accepted Insurance: Wellfleet; Aetna; Optum; Oxford; United; Out of network

 Brett Sharetts, LCSW is a psychotherapist licensed in New York.
 He is a graduate of NYU’s Silver School of Social Work and has extensive experience working with adolescents and adults from all backgrounds.
 He has completed post-graduate training in Adult Psychodynamic Psychotherapy from the Psychoanalytic Association of New York (PANY), affiliated with NYU's Grossman School of Medicine.
-His approach draws from psychodynamic psychotherapy, cognitive behavioral therapy, and mindfulness / meditation practices.
+His approach draws from psychodynamic psychotherapy, cognitive behavioral therapy, and mindfulness/meditation practices.

 His practice specializes in helping people to understand and work through all types of concerns - whether it's depression, anxiety, grief, trauma, gender and/or sexuality, family stress, relationships, unresolved issues from childhood, the impact of life transitions and/or adjusting to life after school, separation, break-up, divorce, career change or loss.
 Before private practice, he was a therapist for 4+ years at Student Health and Counseling Services at the School of Visual Arts, New York.

-Roberto Colangeli, PhD, LPRoberto
+Roberto Colangeli, PhD, LP

 P: 646.552.3431